kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - There are many; so many more things in the works right now, but I should get to sleep.
 But I feel a bit better; it's been a wild ride!
+- I tend to look ahead and think of all the things I *want* to accomplish, which can distract from the things I have accomplished.
+What a list!

 ## And that's about it